randmeer/Cobalt-Quest/README.md

 # WWOPW

- Small Game using Python and the pygame-library
+ Small game using Python and the pygame-library.